izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 - Alice's outputs for a particular $x$
 - Bob's outputs for a particular $y$

-The $9$ equivalence classes of inequalities can be described as follows.
+The resultant $9$ equivalence classes of inequalities can be described as follows.

 Genuine LF facet $1$ (appearing $256$ times amongst the $932$ facets):